 Environmental Alternatives

 When a player is presented with a number of opponents, a designer may choose to build into the environment a method to circumvent the engagement—for example, an airlock to unlock, a security door to open, or reinforcements that can be called in.
-Often these environmental alternatives are tied to abilities the player has unlocked, though this is not a requirement.
+Often these environmental alternatives are tied to abilities the player has unlocked, though this is not a requirement.4.5 Supplementary Resources

+You will need these files to complete the Exercises on this page.
+These files are hosted on the Unreal Engine Marketplace and can be accessed from your Launcher by following the directions below.